 - Used regularly by Looney Tunes protagonists such as Bugs Bunny.
 Perhaps most directly in "Rabbit Fire", after Elmer Fudd spends the whole short hunting Bugs and Daffy Duck, a new poster reveals it is "Elmer Season", with a very worried Elmer evading the two, now with hunting garb and rifles.

-- In the SpongeBob SquarePants episode "Krusty Towers," Mr. Krabs turns the Krusty Krab into the titular hotel, with the policy "We shall never deny a guest, even the most ridiculous request."
-Patrick becomes the first guest and makes multiple ridiculous and unreasonable requests; when Squidward complains, Mr. Krabs outright tells him that the policy ensures that Patrick can be as unreasonable as he wants.
-Eventually, Squidward gets sick of it and quits... only to return as a guest so he can force Mr. Krabs to fulfill his outrageous demands.
+- In the SpongeBob SquarePants episode "Krusty Towers," Mr. Krabs turns the Krusty Krab into the titular hotel, with the policy "We shall never deny a guest, even the most ridiculous request".
+Patrick becomes the first guest and makes multiple ridiculous and unreasonable requests.
+When Squidward complains, Mr. Krabs outright tells him that the policy ensures that Patrick can be as unreasonable as he wants.
+Eventually, Squidward gets sick of it and quits...only to immediately return as a guest so he can force Mr. Krabs to fulfill his outrageous demands.
 However, when his antics go too far and end up sending him, Mr. Krabs, Spongebob, and Patrick to the hospital, Krabs ends up getting the last laugh when he, after seeing the expensive medical bill, sends the boys (including Patrick, who doesn't even work for him) to medical school with plans to turn the Krusty Krab into a hospital.

 - In one episode of Family Guy, Peter's nemesis James Woods steals Peter's ID and assumes his identity, using it to assume Peter's place in the family and make Peter homeless.
-Peter gets revenge by using a forged ID to assume Woods' identity, then makes a completely tasteless film that ruins his acting career.
+Peter gets revenge by using a forged ID to assume Woods' identity, then makes a completely tasteless film (a comedy about 9/11, with David Spade as the voice of the plane) that ruins his acting career.